-From DeskTopBinder or DeskTopEditor for Production, it is possible to view full images of documents stored on the MFP HDD.
+From DeskTopBinder or DeskTopEditor for Production, it is possible to download full images stored on the MFP HDD.
 Netfile loads the requested image data stored in the HDD via the MCS, and then sends it to the PC via the NCS.
 Since documents created using the Copier and Printer functions are saved to the HDD in a Ricoh-original data format, the File Format Converter is necessary to convert the data into a commonly used data format (JPEG, JPEG2000 or TIFF).
 To do this, the IMH uses its own internal modules in tandem with the File Format Converter.

-Printing out Document Server Files
+Printing out Document Server Documents